 CREATE VIEW [dbo].[v_Address01] AS SELECT ID, City, PostalCode, UserAddressID FROM dbo.Address INNER JOIN Users ON Users.UserID = Address.UserAddressID GO CREATE TRIGGER trgAfterInsert ON [dbo].[Users] FOR INSERT AS PRINT 'Data entered successfully' GO

 To see dependencies for the table Users, select it in the Object Explorer and choose from the context menu View Dependencies command.

 This command will open the Object Dependencies window for selected table, in this case for the table Users.
 In the list in the Object Dependencies window are all objects from the database NewDB, that depend on the table Users:

 Some of the referenced objects have schema-bound dependencies to the table Users (trigger trgAfterInsert and table Address), and some of them have non-schema-bound dependencies (stored procedures sp_GetUserCity and sp_GetUserAddress, and view v_Address01).

 Database objects that have schema-bound dependencies to the table Users will automatically accept all changes made.
 After renaming the table Users, there won’t be any dependency related errors.

 After the new name for the table is entered, and database is refreshed, the list of referenced objects will change.
 Check if dependencies are changed for the renamed table NewUsers.
-Once again, select table NewUsers and click View Dependencies command.
+Once again, select table NewUsers and click the View Dependencies command: